s5k6/shelltalk/README.md

 The Info system
 ---------------

-All Info documentation is arranged in a tree.
+Info is a hypertext system, with roots predating the WWW.

+    $ info

 Use the cursor keys to move around, (Shift)+Tab to jump to the next (previous) hyperlink, Return to follow link, `p`/`n`/`u` to move to the previous/next/parent node in the document tree, `/` to search for a string, `q` to quit.

 Try

+    $ info info
     $ info bash

 Compare these two: